What To Do After A Car Accident

-- At the time of the accident-tell the police, paramedic and emergency room doctor about anything that may be hurting you – be specific – anything you say can be used against you – so be honest and specific.
+- At the time of the accident, tell the police, paramedics, and emergency room doctors about anything that may be hurting you.
+Be specific and honest about your injuries since anything you say can be used against you.
 Don’t overstate or understate your injuries.

-- Insist that a report for car or motorcycle accidents be filed with the Police.
+- Insist that an accident report be filed with the police.

-- Document as much as you can about the car, motorcycle, or auto accident or injury itself.
-Every detail is important, our auto accident attorneys will need to know everything about your injuries, any other losses (such as wages) you have suffered as a result of the accident, and any conversation you had with anyone involved in the accident.
+- Document as much as you can about the accident and any injuries that may have occurred.
+Every detail is important.
+Your accident attorney will need to know everything about your injuries, any losses, such as wages, you have suffered as a result of the accident, and any conversations you had with anyone involved in the accident.

-- Talk to no one about the car, motorcycle, or auto accident or injuries other than your attorney or physician.
+- Talk to no one about the accident or your injuries other than your attorney or physician.
 You especially do not want to speak with an insurance adjuster.
-Our accident attorneys will be happy to assist you.

 - It is essential that evidence is preserved.
-If you think something is wrong with your car that caused the accident make sure to tell your insurance company not to destroy the car – meaning if the tire, brakes etc. may have been defective.
-Try to preserve the car and gather as much of the damaged parts as possible.
-The condition and the damage to the car can tell a lot about the accident, including the cause of your injuries and the extent of your injuries.
+If you think something is wrong with your car that caused the accident, make sure to tell your insurance company not to destroy the car.
+Try to preserve the car and gather as many of the damaged parts as possible.
+The condition and the damage to the car can tell a lot about the accident, including the cause and extent of your injuries.

 - Be sure to take photos of the car, motorcycle, or auto accident scene, including any visible injuries and the vehicles involved.
 Preserve all photos and evidence.

 - Get the contact information of anyone who witnessed the accident who may be able to help prove your case.